marianorodriguez/altran-backend/README.md

 `mysql -u<USER> -p altran < altrandb.sql`

-Finally, you may have to edit the connection params in lib/DB_CONFIG.json configuration file.
+Finally, you may have to edit the connection params in *lib/DB_CONFIG.json* configuration file:

+`
+{
+    "host": "localhost",
+    "password": "123456",
+    "user": "root"
+}
+`

 **Available commands:**